 I designed a catalogue of photographs and writing by the artists Fatima Haider, Nazafarin Lotfi, and Sean Ward for Andrew Rafacz Gallery.

-I published a zine of thirty-one ink drawings that have passed through Apple's signature vectorizing feature in Mac OS X Lion.
+I published Signature Capture, a zine of thirty-one ink drawings that passed through Mac OS X Lion’s signature vectorizing feature.
 High-resolution versions of each drawing are available on Flickr.

 I contributed a poster (pictured here, at center) to Erik Brandt’s ongoing Ficciones Typografika project.

-I pressed my hands into a blue stamp pad and assembled twenty perfect-bound zines.
+I pressed my hands into a blue stamp pad and assembled twenty perfect-bound zines to create Book of Fingerprints.